-Record index stores records of individuals, including their photo, biometric data, or related documents and vehicle records, including their photo, license plate number, or related documents.
+Record index stores records of individuals, including photos of their face and bodies, biometric data, or related documents and vehicle records, including their photo, license plate number, or related documents.

 To create records in bulk, use the console bulk record upload functionality.